5 Inference for simple linear regression

 • Does the intercept have a meaningful interpretation?

 From the sample of 97 cities in 2020, the estimated slope of 0.003.
-This estimated slope is likely close to but not the exact value of the true population slope that we would obtain if we had data on every city in the US.
-Based on the equation alone, we are also not sure if this slope indicates an actual meaningful relationship between the two variables, or this slope is due to random variability in the data.
-Therefore, we will use statistical inference methods to help answer these questions and use the model to draw conclusions beyond these 97 cities.
+This estimated slope is likely close to but not the exact value of the true population slope we would obtain using data from every city in the United States.
+Based on the equation alone, we are also not sure if this slope indicates an actual meaningful relationship between the two variables, or if the slope is due to random variability in the data.
+We will use statistical inference methods to help answer these questions and use the model to draw conclusions about the relationship between per_capita_expend and playgrounds beyond these 97 cities.

 5.2 Objectives of statistical inference

-Based on the regression output in , for each additional dollar in per capita expenditure, the number of playgrounds per 10,000 residents is expected to be greater by 0.003, on average.
+Based on the regression output in , for each additional dollar in per capita expenditure, we expect there to be 0.003 more playgrounds per 10,000 residents, on average.

-The estimate 0.003 is the “best guest” of the relationship between per capita expenditure and the number of playgrounds per 10,000 residents; however, this is likely not the exact value of the relationship in the population of all US cities.
-Therefore, we will use statistical inference, the process of drawing conclusions about the population parameters based on the analysis of the sample data.
+The estimate 0.003 is the “best guess” of the relationship between per capita expenditure and the number of playgrounds per 10,000 residents; however, this is likely not the exact value of the relationship in the population of all US cities.
+We can use statistical inference, the process of drawing conclusions about the population based on the analysis of the sample data.
+More specifically, we will use statistical inference to draw conclusions about the population-level slope, β1.

-There are two different types of statistical inference procedures:
+There are two types of statistical inference procedures:

-• Hypothesis tests: Test a specific claim about the population parameter
+• Hypothesis tests: Test a specific claim about the population-level slope

-• Confidence intervals: A range of values that may reasonably contain the value of the population slope.
+• Confidence intervals: A range of values that the population-level slope may reasonably take

-In this chapter focuses on statistical inference for the slope β1, but the general concepts can be applied to a variety of population parameters.
+This chapter focuses on statistical inference for the slope β1, but the concepts introduced here can be applied to inference on the population-level intercept β0 and other population-level parameters.

 As we’ll see throughout the chapter, a key component of statistical inference is quantifying the sampling variability, sample-to-sample variability in the statistic that is the “best guest” estimate for the parameter.
 For example, when we conduct statistical inference on the slope of per capita expenditure β1, we need to quantify the sampling the variability of the statistic β^1, the estimated (sample) slope.
-This is the amount of variability in β^1 that would be expected if we repeated the following process many times (1) collect a new sample of data the same size as our sample size ( 97 in this analysis), and (2) use the new sample to fit a model using the per capita expenditure to predict playgrounds per 10,000 residents and obtain an estimate of the slope.
-The idea is that β^1 would not be the same for each new data sample, so we need a way to quantify the variability in these estimated slopes to understand the natural variation.
-The distribution of these β^1 values make up the sampling distribution.
+This is the amount of variability in β^1 that is expected if we repeated the following process many times: (1) collect a new sample that is the same size as our sample data ( 97 in this analysis), and (2) use the new sample to fit a model using per_capita_expend to predict playgrounds to obtain an estimate of the slope.
+The idea is that β^1 would not be the same for each new sample, so we need a way to quantify the variability in these estimated slopes to understand this natural variation.
+The β^1 values from the new samples make up the sampling distribution.

-It is not feasible to collect a lot of new samples for this process.
-Instead, there are two approaches to obtain the sampling distribution, quantify the variability in the estimated slopes, and conduct statistical inference.
+While the process described above would be an approach for constructing the sampling distribution, it is not feasible to collect a lot of new samples in practice.
+Instead, there are two approaches for obtaining the sampling distribution, in order to quantify the variability in the estimated slopes and conduct statistical inference.

-• Simulation-based methods: Quantifying the sampling variability by generating a sampling distribution directly from the sample data
+• Simulation-based methods: Quantify the sampling variability by generating a sampling distribution directly from the data

 • Theory-based methods: Quantify the sampling variability using mathematical models based on the Central Limit Theorem